KayChansiri/Demo_Longtitudinal-Multilevel-Modeling/README.md

 ## 1. Fixed Effects
 * Fixed effects are assumed constant across all units in a dataset.
 They include fixed intercepts and fixed slopes.
 * In the Netflix example, the fixed intercept represents the average consumer satisfaction score at the start point (e.g., month 1).
-* The fixed slope is the effects of time, indicating how each unit increase in month of measurement uniformly affects satisfaction across all users.
+* The fixed slope represents how each unit increase in time uniformly affects satisfaction across all users.
+We can incorporate more than one predictor into the model, and thus, have more than one fixed slope.
+For instance, in addition to the time of measurement, we may examine whether and to what extent a one-unit increase in user engagement with the new feature (e.g., clicking on the feature, time spent viewing the new feature) can improve their satisfaction

 ## 2. Random Effects
 * Random effects account for variations across units, allowing individual uniqueness.
 They are divided into random slopes and random intercepts.